RaghdIt/IT328-NetworkGameProject/README.md

     ```bash
     java SERVER
     ```
 3.  **Run Clients:** Open separate terminals/command prompts for each client.
-You should run one client per player[cite: 8].
+You should run one client per player.
     ```bash
     java GAME
     ```

-## Evaluation Notes

-* Each group member has a thorough understanding of every detail in the project and can answer questions regarding the evaluation[cite: 8].
-* Cheating or copying solutions is strictly prohibited and will result in zero grades for all involved teams[cite: 8].